Birgit Vanderbeke

 The content on this page was translated automatically.

 Birgit Vanderbeke held the Grimm Poetics Professorship at the University of Kassel in 2007.
-In the series of well-known literat:innen, she has combined literary and linguistic reflection in the tradition of the namesakes of this guest professorship.
+In the tradition of the namesakes of this visiting professorship, she has combined literary and linguistic reflection in a series of well-known literary figures.

 Birgit Vanderbeke was born on August 8, 1956 in Dehme in Brandenburg.
-In 1961 her family moved from the GDR to the Federal Republic.
+Her family moved from the GDR to West Germany in 1961.
 She grew up in Frankfurt am Main, where she later studied law and Romance languages and literature.
-She also spent a few years in Berlin.
-Since 1993 Birgit Vanderbeke has lived in Languedoc in the south of France.
+She also spent several years in Berlin.
+Birgit Vanderbeke has lived in Languedoc in the south of France since 1993.

 Her literary career began with a bang.
-With the story Das Muschelessen, the then still unknown writer Birgit Vanderbeke won the prestigious Ingeborg Bachmann Prize in Klagenfurt in 1990.
-The theme of dysfunctional, sometimes grotesque family relationships remained with her.
-In 1992, the short story Fehlende Teile (Missing Parts) appeared, followed a year later by Gut genug (also premiered as a play in Bielefeld in 1999, directed by Tobias Derndinger).
+In 1990, Birgit Vanderbeke, who was still unknown at the time, won the prestigious Ingeborg Bachmann Prize in Klagenfurt with her story Das Muschelessen.
+The theme of dysfunctional, sometimes grotesque family relationships continued to haunt her.
+The story Missing Parts was published in 1992, followed a year later by Good Enough (also premiered as a play in Bielefeld in 1999, directed by Tobias Derndinger).
 She experimented with various literary forms, including the crime novel(Ich will meinen Mord, 1995).
-Critics praised her linguistic virtuosity and her independent narrative tone.
-Birgit Vanderbeke achieved a major success in 1997 with Alberta empfängt einen Liebhaber, an ironically fractured love story.
-This was followed in 1999 by ich sehe was, was du nicht siehst, a novel with autobiographical elements in which Vanderbeke deals with a new form of existence in another country, southern France.
-Other books include the novel Abgehängt (2000), Geld oder Leben (2003), and Sweet Sixteen (2005).
-Her heroines are very consciously aware of their environment, independent, even unruly women, whose fate she describes with a light hand, without concealing the abysses of their existence.
+Critics praised her linguistic virtuosity and her independent narrative style.
+Birgit Vanderbeke achieved great success in 1997 with Alberta empfängt einen Liebhaber, an ironically fractured love story.
+This was followed in 1999 by ich sehe was, was du nicht siehst, a novel with autobiographical elements in which Vanderbeke deals with a new form of existence in another country, the south of France.
+Other books include the novel Abgehängt (2000), Geld oder Leben (2003) and Sweet Sixteen (2005).
+Her heroines are very aware of their environment, independent, even rebellious women, whose fate she describes with a light hand, without concealing the abysses of their existence.

 GPP event series with Birgit Vanderbeke

-At the beginning of May, she took over the Grimm Poetics Professorship at the University of Kassel and, over the course of three days, gave an insight into her literary working methods and her current plans.
+At the beginning of May, she took over the Grimm Poetics Professorship at the University of Kassel and gave an insight into her literary working methods and her current plans over three days.
 Three events took place:

-All events took place in the Owl Hall of the Murhard Library at Brüder-Grimm-Platz.
+All events took place in the Eulensaal of the Murhard Library on Brüder-Grimm-Platz.